ChocolateApp/Chocolate/README.md

 - [ ] Order by title, year, release date, note, duration, done, watching, date of add, date of last view
 - [ ] Add watched movies, and series to TRAKT
 - [ ] Add movies, series, games without restarting the server
-- [ ] Add website UI to link with Radarr, Sonarr, Lidarr...
+- [ ] Add website UI to link with Radarr, Sonarr, Lidarr... (with pyarr/aiopyarr)
 - [ ] Add support to trakt
 - [ ] Use the GPU to encode videos if possible
 - [ ] Change season with the buttons
 - [ ] Add logs
+- [ ] Use arrow keys to change books pages
+- [ ] Design a UI for the path selection instead of a string
+- [ ] Use two pages for books on horizontal screen

 ### Work in progress
 - [ ] Detect series intro and skip them